U.S.P.S. Shipping Zones, Fulfillment Costs, And Transit Times

 How Shipping Zones Affect Delivery Speed

-There’s a number of different ways that shipping zones affect your delivery speed.
+There’s a number of different ways that these zones will affect your delivery speed.

 A package that is sent to Zone 2 will always be faster than a package that’s sent to Zone 6.